ogbaoghene/lime-utils/sass/styleguide.md

 ### File organization

-File organization is based on the division of SCSS files into code that ouptuts CSS - *partials* - and code that doesn't - *modules*.

-In general, it should follow something like this:
+In general, it follows something like this:

 ```html
 sass